keldaanCommunity/pokemonAutoChess/changelog/patch-3.7.md

 - Bot Builder creation: remove the "bench" line

 # UI
 - Lots of pokemons animations did change.
 Based on the collaborative work of many people (thanks to RedPandersBear)
+- HUD has been redesigned.
+You now have an overview of the past stages and the stages to come.
 - Add Game History and User ID in player Profile menu
 - Passive abilities are now indicated separately on pokemon tooltips
 - Pokemon tooltips are now displayed in the wiki